Is Self-Supervised Learning the Future of AI?

 Self-supervised learning (SSL) is often called ‘the future of artificial intelligence’.
 Google and Facebook use this machine learning technique to come up with new benchmarks in the areas of natural language processing and computer vision.

 But what makes self-supervised learning special?
-Read this post to find out how self-supervised learning works and what advantages it provides for business applications.
+As an ML service provider, we are excited to discuss this topic on our blog.
+Read this post to find out how self-supervised learning works and what advantages it has for business applications.

 What is self-supervised learning?

 Self-supervised learning is a machine learning technique that can be regarded as a mix between supervised and unsupervised learning methods.
 SSL models can learn from unlabeled sample data, which makes them similar to unsupervised learning models.
 SSL also uses neural networks.

 However, in the case of SSL, the neural network learns in two steps.
 First, it performs feature learning from the pool of data.
 Then, it uses self-supervision to finetune the model and improve.
 Usually, a self-supervised model predicts the hidden part or property of the object from the observed part and repeats this action several times until it can recognize the object from any angle.
 We will talk more about how it works later in this post.